dagiteferi/social-media-agent/docs/SocialMediaAutomationSRS.markdown

 ## 2. Overall Description
 ### 2.1 Product Perspective
-ESMA is a standalone, cloud-hosted system integrating with Gemini API for content generation and Twitter API for scheduling, deployed on GCP Cloud Run.
+ESMA is a standalone, cloud-hosted system integrating with Gemini API for content generation and Twitter API for scheduling, deployed on GCP Cloud Run with a PostgreSQL database.
 It operates within free-tier limits, ensuring accessibility.
 The system replaces manual content creation and scheduling, complementing human oversight for strategic tasks.

 ### 2.2 Product Functions
 * **Content Generation**: Creates Twitter posts from user prompts (e.g., "Promote new sneaker launch").
 * **Post Scheduling**: Queues and schedules approved posts for optimal times.
-* **Analytics Display**: Provides a dashboard with mock metrics (likes, retweets) due to free-tier limitations.
+* **Analytics Display**: Provides a dashboard with mock metrics (likes, retweets) due to free-tier limitations, with post data stored in PostgreSQL.
 * **User Interaction**: Enables prompt entry, post approval, and monitoring via a web UI.

 ### 2.3 User Classes and Characteristics